Overview

 DOE will issue new a energy efficiency standard and testing procedure for battery charging system.
 The annex Y1 in 10 CFR 430 is drafted based on the original procedure.
 Below are the main amendments:

-1.Wireless charger limitation will increase from 5Wh to 100Wh.
-The wet environment” is no longer a limitation for DOE certification.
+1.Wireless charger limitation will increase from ≤5Wh to ≤100Wh.
+The “wet environment” is no longer a limitation for DOE certification.
 That means wireless chargers within 100Wh, no matter it is used for wet or not, are included in DOE.

-2.For those chargers shipped without EPS and adaptors, its acceptable to test chargers with EPS with rated voltage and current that complies with the basic energy efficiency requirement.
+2.For those chargers shipped without EPS and adaptors, it’s acceptable to test chargers with EPS with rated voltage and current that complies with the basic energy efficiency requirement.

 3.Delete the requirement of testing with USB connector of 5.0V D.C.
 This means many other USB connectors or other kinds of connectors of EPS will be acceptable for testing.